 Sra.
 Becky Patch

 Me llamo Señora Patch.
 I hope everyone had a fun and relaxing summer.
 I am excited for another school year!
-For more information regarding the Spanish program, please view the games/flashcards/newsletters on my webpage.
-Please check my web page often to stay up to date on what is happening each month and to see current homework assignments.
-I will also be using multiple website in class and for homework assignments.
+For more information regarding the Spanish program, please view the various tabs on my webpage.
+Please check my web page often to stay up to date on what is happening each month and to see assignments.
+You will also find links to the website that we will be using.
 It is very important that you child knows his-her google username and password in order to access many of these sites.

-This year I will be teaching Spanish at both Hawthorne and Jefferson.
-Each third-fifth grade class will have Spanish once a week for an hour.
-I will be at Hawthorne in the morning and Jefferson in the afternoon.
-Since I will be traveling, if you need to contact me the fastest way to do so will be via email (email@example.com).
+This year I am teaching Spanish at both Hawthorne and Jefferson.
+Each third-fifth grade class will have Spanish for an hour a week.
+During e-learning there will be live class sessions along with independent at home activities.
+If you need to contact me the fastest way to do so will be via email (email@example.com).